OPMDG/check_pgactivity/README.rst

  Perfdata returns the data delta in bytes between the master and all standbys found and the number of slaves connected.

- Critical and Warning thresholds can take one or two values separated by a comma.
+ Critical and Warning thresholds are optional.
+They can take one or two values separated by a comma.
 If only one value is supplied, it applies to both flushed and replayed data.
 If two values are supplied, the first one applies to flushed data, the second one to replayed data.
 These thresholds only accept a size (eg. 2.5G).